Government aims to ‘restore clarity’ with consultation on petrol car phase-out

 The Energy and Climate Intelligence Unit (ECIU) think tank said the UK will meet its electric vehicle targets because the Zev mandate takes into account credits earned from selling lower-emission hybrid petrol and diesel vehicles, as well as sales of fully electric vehicles.

-This means the Zev mandate target of 22% for each manufacturer is set to be achieved as an average across the industry, the ECIU said.
+This means the Zev mandate target of 22 per cent for each manufacturer is set to be achieved as an average across the industry, the ECIU said.

 Ms Alexander said: “Employing 152,000 people and adding £19 billion to our economy, the UK’s automotive industry is a huge asset to our nation — and the transition to electric is an unprecedented opportunity to attract investment, harness British innovation, and deliver growth for generations to come.